Right Arrow

 Scenario:

 A refinery technician opens a valve on a pressurized line.
 Without warning, hot naphtha sprays out, causing second-degree burns to the face and arms.
-In another case, a worker slips near a processing tank and falls into a pool of hot asphalt.
+In another case, a maintenance worker makes contact with an unshielded section of a high-temperature pipe, resulting in severe burns.

-Burns are the single largest injury category, accounting for roughly 40% of all incidents in the sector (Source: OSHA Injury Summary).
+Burns are the single largest injury category, accounting for roughly 40% of all cases in the sector (Source: OSHA).
 Root causes include contact with hot surfaces, steam, asphalt, and caustic chemicals, often during line breaks, maintenance, or leaks.
 Lapses in PPE use and shield maintenance are frequent contributors.
-Burn injuries often mean long-term hospitalization, permanent scarring, or even death.
+These injuries can require long-term hospitalization and may result in permanent scarring or death.

 How video intelligence helps:

-AI cameras can monitor hot work zones for missing PPE, detect unsafe proximity to hot equipment, and alert supervisors if a worker enters restricted areas.
-Real-time video review allows safety managers to spot recurring hazards, like unshielded pipes or unauthorized entry during chemical transfers.
+Video AI systems can monitor hot work zones for missing PPE and notify supervisors if a worker enters a restricted no-go zone near hot equipment.
+Real-time video review allows safety teams to investigate occurrences and identify recurring unsafe behaviors, such as unauthorized entry during chemical transfers.

 2. Caught-In or Crushed by Machinery